eldritch-dev/eldritch-dev/README.md

 I make elegantly professional **🌐 Websites** for fun and also **write some blog posts**.

-* 🧱   Using: Angular, C#, MSSQLServer.
+* 🧱   Using: Angular, C#, Asp.Net Core, MS SQL Server.
 * 🔬   Diving in: Microservices and Distributed Architecture.
 * 💼   Software Developer at AyT.
 * 🎓   Software Developer and Designer from Duoc UC, Santiago, Chile.
-* 📚   Reading? : nothing related for the moment.
+* 📚   Reading : nothing related for the moment.
 * 💻   3 years' working experience on tech & +10 previous years of design experience
 * 🧭   My objective is to keep learning on this ever growing field.
 Looking forward to master fullstack development.
 * ✍🏻   Personal thoughts on Programming & Tech in my [Personal Blog](https://eldritchdev.medium.com).